Dolphins are some of the most amazing and intelligent creatures in the ocean. And guess what?

 Spinner dolphins are known for their acrobatic and playful nature, making them a popular attraction for tourists in places like Hawaii and the Red Sea.

-Talking of also is that they have slender bodies and long, thin snouts.
+They also have slender bodies and long, thin snouts.

 One unique feature of the spinner dolphin is its ability to leap out of the water and spin in the air multiple times before splashing back into the water.